 I've lived in a multi-dog household all my adult life, with numbers ranging from 3 to 8 at any one time, which has helped me reach a deep understanding of how to read dogs and given me insight into why they behave in the ways they do.

 Our lives are enriched by living with dogs.
-Every owner comes to me because they love their dog and want to help them have happier, more fulfilled lives.
-I help owners and dogs become closer, based on a real understanding of what dogs need.
+Every owner comes to us because they love their dog and want to help them have happier, more fulfilled lives.
+We help owners and dogs become closer, based on a real understanding of what dogs need.

 WORKING WITH THE LOCAL COMMUNITY

-I work closely with, and am recommended by, local vets, local rescues, groomers, pet-sitters, Lincoln Pets Corner store and Lincoln Pets At Home stores, to support owners from the early days of puppy-hood through to adulthood.
+We work closely with, and are recommended by, local vets, local rescues, groomers, pet-sitters, Lincoln Pets Corner store, Taylors of Welton Petshop and Lincoln Pets At Home stores, to support owners from the early days of puppy-hood through to adulthood.

-Teaching owners to understand, manage and train their dogs means that I have helped hundreds of dogs become happy, calm companions for the rest of their adult lives.
+ITeaching owners to understand, manage and train their dogs means that we have helped hundreds of dogs become happy, calm companions for the rest of their adult lives.